sguox002/leetcode/leetcode-all.md

 ### binary search

+<<-1552	Magnetic Force Between Two Balls    		48.2%	Medium
+n baskets at different positions on a line. magnetic force is |p0-p1|. given m balls, return the max of the min magnetic force. binary search: given a d, and see if we can place m balls.
+->>

 <<-1574	Shortest Subarray to be Removed to Make Array Sorted    		31.9%	Medium
 binary search: check if we can remove a subarray of length k and make the array sorted. using sliding window, lmax<=rmin